hwwhww/eth-research/sharding/review/casper_v2.1.md

 * **SHARD_COUNT** - a constant referring to the number of shards.
 Currently set to 1024.
 * **DEPOSIT_SIZE** - 32 ETH
 * **MAX_VALIDATOR_COUNT** - 2<sup>22</sup> = 4194304 # Note: this means that up to ~134 million ETH can stake at the same time
+* **GENESIS_TIME** - time of beacon chain startup (slot 0) in seconds since the Unix epoch
 * **SLOT_DURATION** - 8 seconds
 * **CYCLE_LENGTH** - 64 slots
 * **MIN_COMMITTEE_SIZE** - 128 (rationale: see recommended minimum 111 here https://vitalik.ca/files/Ithaca201807_Sharding.pdf)
 * **SQRT_E_DROP_TIME** - a constant set to reflect the amount of time it will take for the quadratic leak to cut nonparticipating validators' deposits by ~39.4%.
 Currently set to 2**20 seconds (~12 days).
-* **BASE_REWARD_FACTOR** - the per-slot interest rate assuming all validators are participating, assuming total deposits of 1 ETH.
-Currently set to `2**-15 = 0.000030517578125`, corresponding to ~3.88% annual interest assuming 10 million participating ETH.
+* **BASE_REWARD_QUOTIENT** - 1/this is the per-slot interest rate assuming all validators are participating, assuming total deposits of 1 ETH.
+Currently set to `2**15 = 32768`, corresponding to ~3.88% annual interest assuming 10 million participating ETH.

 ### PoW main chain changes

 This PoS/sharding proposal can be implemented separately from the existing PoW main chain.
 Only two changes to the PoW main chain are required (and the second one is technically not strictly necessary).

 * On the PoW main chain a contract is added; this contract allows you to deposit `DEPOSIT_SIZE` ETH; the `deposit` function also takes as arguments (i) `pubkey` (bytes), (ii) `withdrawal_shard_id` (int), (iii)  `withdrawal_addr` (address), (iv) `randao_commitment` (bytes32), (v) `bls_proof_of_possession`
 * PoW Main chain clients will implement a method, `prioritize(block_hash, value)`.
 If the block is available and has been verified, this method sets its score to the given value, and recursively adjusts the scores of all descendants.
-This allows the PoS beacon chain's finality gadget to also implicitly finalize main chain blocks.
+This allows the PoS beacon chain's finality gadget to also implicitly finalize PoW main chain blocks.
 Note that implementing this into the PoW client *is* a change to the PoW fork choice rule so is a sort of fork.

 ### Beacon chain